d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 }
 ```

-The previous integers list transformation can be transposed using a class prefix for the function selection.
+The previous integers list transformation can be transposed just addinf a class prefix for the function selection.

 ```Swift
 let l = [1,2].map{ b in MyInt.add(a:b) }
 ```

-From this expression we can try to apply the &eta;-reduction
+From this expression we can try to apply the &eta;-reduction once again.

 ```Swift
 let l_eta_reduced : [(Int) -> Int] = [1,2].map(MyInt.add)
 ```

- Once again the compiler raises the same kind of error.
+ Once again the compiler complains raising the same error.

 ```Swift
 error: ambiguous use of 'add'